finitelabs/control4-esphome/README.md

 6. Once connected, the driver will automatically create variables and connections for each supported entity type.

-7. If you want to control lights or locks, add the `esphome_light.c4z` and/or `esphome_lock.c4z` drivers to your project and bind them to the light or lock entities exposed by the main ESPHome driver.
-One driver instance is required for each exposed light/lock entity.
+7. To control lights and/or locks, use the "Search" tab to find the "ESPHome Light" and/or "ESPHome Lock" driver.
+Add one driver instance for each exposed light or lock entity in your project.
+In the "Connections" tab, select the "ESPHome" driver and bind the light or lock entities to the newly added drivers.

 ## Driver Setup